wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - According to the instructor, the most complex feature of this app is peer connection/request, followed by the messaging feature, idk if filtering users based on their tags is included in peer connection/request.
 I was in charge of the peer part and consequently had to work closely with most of my teammates.
 For graduation, we only needed to finish MVP, but for jobs, I definitely needed more.
 Our group was the only group (I guess) who implemented Redux even before graduation.
 I was so lucky.

+## 03/21/2024

+- SQLAlchemy and alembic not compatible with main backend queries.
+I don't want to make major changes in backend code, so deleted SQLAlchemy and alembic, and created migrations files.

+- Did extensive debugging on main.py and init.py in migrations.

+## 03/22/2024

+- Fixed Docker container errors.

+- Created local postgres database.
+Too sleepy to work on Heroku database.
+Will save for tomorrow.

+- Actually getting "too many connections" error again.
+Good thing is: this is the only remaining issue right now.
+Bad thing is: I already spent two days on this error.